iotaledger/iri/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: report a bug in IRI
+name: Report a bug in IRI
 about: Report a bug

 ---